Tips To Prevent Resin Bubbles

 It's true!

-In fact, the ideal temperature for both your ArtResin and your workspace is slightly warmer than room temperature: 75-85°F or 24-30°C.
+The ideal temperature for both your ArtResin and your workspace is slightly warmer than room temperature: 75-85°F (24-30°C).

-In these temperatures, ArtResin has a crystal clear appearance, a honey-like consistency and it pours and spreads with ease.
-On the other hand, cold resin is thick, difficult to work with and has a cloudy, milky appearance.
+At this temperature, ArtResin stays crystal clear, with a honey-like consistency, and pours and spreads with ease.
+Cold resin, on the other hand, becomes thick, difficult to work with and takes on a cloudy, milky appearance.

-You'll know your resin is too cold when it has a taffy like consistency, making it difficult to pour and spread.
+You'll know your resin is too cold when it has a taffy like consistency that's difficult to pour and spread.

 Tips To Prevent Resin Bubbles- resin is too cold when it has a taffy like consistency

-It also takes on a frothy, milky appearance due to thousands of microbubbles which are virtually impossible to torch out.
+Cold resin looks frothy or milky due to thousands of tiny microbubbles that are nearly impossible to torch out.

 Tips To Prevent Resin Bubbles- milky appearance due to thousands of microbubbles

-If your resin is cold, you need to bring it up to room temperature before you use it.
-You can do this by letting the resin bottles sit out to come up to room temperature or you can try a warm water bath.
+If your resin is cold, warm it to room temperature before using it.
+You can do this by letting the resin bottles sit out or by using a warm water bath.

 Tips To Prevent Resin Bubbles- warm water bath

-Place your bottles of resin and hardener in a container of warm water: the water doesn't need to be very hot ... about what you'd use for a baby's bath is just fine.
+Place the tightly capped resin and hardener bottles in a container of warm (not hot) water - about the temperature you'd use for a baby's bath.

 Tips To Prevent Resin Bubbles- Place your bottles of resin and hardener in a container of warm water

-Since heat accelerates curing, always warm the bottles BEFORE you measure and mix to avoid the mixture curing prematurely.
+Because heat speeds up curing, always warm the bottles BEFORE you measure and mix to avoid premature curing.

 Tips To Prevent Resin Bubbles- always warm the bottles BEFORE you measure and mix to avoid the mixture curing prematurely

-Leave the caps on to prevent any water from getting mixed into your resin or hardener: water that accidentally gets in your resin mixtures will cause a cloudy cure.
+Leave the caps on while warming to prevent water from getting into the resin or hardener: even a small amount of water can cause a cloudy cure.

 Tips To Prevent Resin Bubbles- water that accidentally gets in your resin mixtures will cause a cloudy cure

-Don't submerge the bottles and dry them off thoroughly before you open them.
+Don't submerge the bottles, and dry them thoroughly before you open them.

 Tips To Prevent Resin Bubbles- submerge the bottles and dry them off thoroughly before you open them

-Resin that is room temperature or slightly warmer is smooth, clear and easy to pour and spread.
+Resin that's at room temperature or slightly warmer is smooth, clear and easy to pour and spread.

 Tips To Prevent Resin Bubbles- Resin that is room temperature or slightly warmer is smooth

-💡 TIP: If you are using a water bath to warm your ArtResin, keep in mind that heat promotes a faster cure:
+💡 TIP: If you're using a warm water bath, keep in mind that heat promotes a faster cure.

-this means that your 45 minute working time will be cut down by about 10 minutes.
-It also means that the resin may thicken and cure in the cup if you leave it sitting out on the work surface while you get your artwork ready.
-Get everything ready first, then measure and mix your resin and pour right away.
-Don't leave your warm resin sitting in the mixing cup!
+Your usual 45 minute working time window will be reduced by about 10 minutes, and the resin may thicken or begin curing in the cup if it's left sitting out while you get your artwork and tools ready.
+Have your artwork and supplies fully prepped, then measure, mix and pour right away.
+Don't let warm resin sit in the mixing cup!

 Tips To Prevent Resin Bubbles- bubbles can get trapped and you may end up seeing them in your cured resin

-If you want a thicker layer of ArtResin, we recommend pouring in layers, waiting 3-5 hours in between each layer.
+If you'd like a thicker resin layer of ArtResin, pour in multiple thin layers, waiting 3-5 hours between each pour.

 Tips To Prevent Resin Bubbles- we recommend pouring in layers

-Porous, organic materials like wood, leaves, fabric and even paper can "breathe" air.
-When you cover these materials with resin, the air bubbles release into the resin in the form of bubbles, sometimes hours after you have poured and torched.
+Porous, organic materials like wood, leaves, fabric - and even paper - can naturally "breathe" air.
+When resin is poured over these surfaces, trapped air can slowly release into the resin as bubbles, sometimes hours after you have poured and torched.

-To help prevent air bubbles from releasing into your resin, pre-seal natural materials such as wood and paper with a brush on or spray sealant prior to resining.
+To help prevent air bubbles caused by trapped air, seal natural materials like wood and paper with a brush-on or spray sealant before resining.

 Tips To Prevent Resin Bubbles- pre-seal natural materials such as wood and paper with a brush